pts/mininasm/demo/flpybird/README.txt

   restricted in mininasm.
 * Some `%define's were changed to `equ' (and moved down in the source file) because `%define' bodies are restricted in mininasm.
+* Instructions requiring `cpu 386' were changed to hand-coded `db' or `dw' bytes, because mininasm supports up to `cpu 286'.
+These instructions are `movsb', `je strict near ...', `jge strict near ...', `jle strict near ...'.

 __END__